Same-sex marriage in Massachusetts: Constitutional convention 2006

 On July 12, 2006, the General Court sitting as a constitutional convention voted 100 to 91 to postpone action on the initiative amendment until November 9, 2006, two days after the elections.
 Supporters of same-sex marriage sought the delay, which the amendment's backers denounced and Romney criticized it.
 As that date neared, Arline Isaacson, a lobbyist for the Gay and Lesbian Political Caucus, was not optimistic about her side's chances and Senate President Robert Travaglini was considering allowing a vote to adjourn without acting on the measure.
 Instead, on November 9, 2006, the legislators in convention voted 109 to 87 to recess until January 2, the last day of the legislative session.

 On November 19, 2006, Governor Romney led a rally against the General Court's delaying tactics in front of the Massachusetts State House.
 Romney said: "The issue before us is not whether same-sex couples should marry.
 The issue before us today is whether 109 legislators will follow the constitution."
 He said he would ask a justice of the SJC to order the initiative placed on the ballot because the legislators were refusing to fulfill their constitutional obligations.
 The next day, he sent the 109 legislators a copy of the State Constitution with a letter underscoring the document's provision that the legislators sitting as a constitutional convention shall vote on initiatives: "Not 'may' vote ... not 'could' vote ... not 'perhaps' vote ...
 It's very clear."
 His reference was to the clause: "final legislative action in the joint session ... shall be taken only by call of the yeas and nays".
 He filed the lawsuit as one member of a group of private citizens on November 24, citing 5 occasions in 24 years in which the General Court failed to vote on valid initiatives.
-Other plaintiffs included Ray Flynn and officials of VoteOnMarriage.org and the Catholic Action League of Massachusetts.
+Other plaintiffs included Raymond Flynn and officials of VoteOnMarriage.org and the Catholic Action League of Massachusetts.
 Named as defendants were the Massachusetts Secretary of State, who oversees the preparation of election ballots, William F. Galvin, and the President of the Massachusetts Senate who chairs joint sessions of the General Court, Senator Travaglini.
 After a 20-minute hearing on November 30, Associate Justice Judith A. Cowin ordered an expedited hearing before the full SJC on December 20.
 At that hearing, both sides agreed that the SJC could not enforce an order against the General Court.
 An attorney for the plaintiffs said: "We're not asking you to tell the General Court how to do their business.
 We're only asking you to declare what their constitutional obligations are."
 The First Assistant Attorney General representing the General Court countered that the voters were free to replace the legislators at the next election.